JGCRI/gcam-doc/aglu.md

 ## Economic Modeling Approach

-In this section, we describe and discuss the approach we have developed for the economic modeling of agriculture, forestry, and land use in the Global Change Assessment Model (GCAM).
+In this section, we describe and discuss the approach we have developed for the economic modeling of agriculture, forestry, and land use in the Global Change Analysis Model (GCAM).
 We discuss the math determining land allocation in the model, as well as its interpretation.
 We explain the land nesting strategy and its implications, the math used in calibrating the model, and the types of data required for calibration (the data itself is discussed in later sections).
 We finish this section with an explanation and discussion of methods for introducing new crops and technologies into the competition beyond the calibration year.
 More information, including a comparison to other models, is available in Wise et al. (2014).

 <a name="logit"></a>